Mircea Lucescu: Dinamo București

-Lucescu was named coach at Dinamo București in November 1985, while still being coach at Romania's national team and at the end of his first season spent at the club, he managed to win a Cupa României with a 1–0 victory in the final against rival and recently European Cup winner, Steaua București.
-Over the course of almost 5 years, he created a team by promoting players from the club's youth center like Bogdan Stelea, Ionuț Lupescu and Florin Răducioiu, transferred young players like Dănuț Lupu and Ioan Sabău, mixing them with players he coached at Corvinul like Ioan Andone, Mircea Rednic, Michael Klein and Dorin Mateuț, thus creating a team that reached the quarter-finals in the 1988–89 European Cup Winners' Cup where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria, and in the following season they won the Divizia A title, the Cupa României and reached the semi-finals in the 1989–90 European Cup Winners' Cup where they were eliminated after 2–0 on aggregate by Anderlecht.
+Lucescu was named coach at Dinamo București in November 1985, while still working for Romania's national team.
+At the end of his first season spent at the club, he managed to win a Cupa României with a 1–0 victory in the final against Steaua București, their rival and recent European Cup winner.
+Over the course of almost five years, Lucescu created a team by promoting players from the club's youth center, including Bogdan Stelea, Ionuț Lupescu and Florin Răducioiu, transferred young players like Dănuț Lupu and Ioan Sabău, mixing them with players he coached at Corvinul such as Ioan Andone, Mircea Rednic, Michael Klein and Dorin Mateuț.
+Thus he created a team that reached the quarter-finals of the 1988–89 European Cup Winners' Cup, where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
+In the following season they won the Divizia A title and the Cupa României after another win over Steaua in the final.
+They also reached the semi-finals of the 1989–90 European Cup Winners' Cup, where they were eliminated 2–0 on aggregate by Anderlecht.

 Pisa

-After the 1989 Romanian Revolution, Lucescu went in July 1990 to coach in Italy at Serie A club, Pisa where after a good start, in round six of the season after a 6–3 loss against Inter Milan he had his first problems with the club's president, Romeo Anconetani, however he managed to stay 24 rounds, being dismissed in March 1991, but the team relegated at the end of the season.
-During this period he coached 20-year old Diego Simeone and met Adriano Bacconi, a fitness trainer who was put by Lucescu to write statistical data about players during matches, as he previously did that at Corvinul, because he wanted to know more details possible about the players performances.
-He and Adriano Bacconi also worked together at Brescia where in 1994 they invested each 35.000$ in order to create a software called FARM (Football Athletic Results Manager) which was the first football data monitoring program, afterwards in 1996 Lucescu sold his part of the company which became known as Digital Soccer Project and Bacconi sold it to Panini for 2 million euros.
+After the 1989 Romanian Revolution, Lucescu went in July 1990 to coach in Italy at Serie A club Pisa.
+After a good start, in round six of the season they lost 6–3 to Inter Milan and he had his first problems with the club's president, Romeo Anconetani.
+Despite these issues, he managed to stay 24 rounds, being dismissed in March 1991, but even with his departure, the team was still relegated at the end of the season.
+During this period he coached 20-year-old Diego Simeone and met Adriano Bacconi.
+The latter was a fitness trainer tasked by him with writing statistical data about players during matches, as Lucescu had previously done at Corvinul, because he wanted to know as many details as possible about the players' performances.
+He and Bacconi also worked together at Brescia where in 1994 they each invested $35,000 to create a software called FARM (Football Athletic Results Manager) which was the first football data monitoring program.
+Subsequently, in 1996 Lucescu sold his part of the company which became known as Digital Soccer Project and Bacconi sold it to Panini for €2 million.